laforge49/asynchronous-entities/README.md

 child entities, the entity's content (name/value pairs), metadata and other internal data.

 The entity's atom will, at least initially, be nil except while a request is being processed.
 To keep things simple at first, every request will be sent via a new channel.
 (When a request is completed, the channel will be closed.
-Any pending requests will fail with the requestor resending the request, creating a channel as needed.
-By this means we can limit the number of open channels.)
+Any pending requests will then fail and the requestor can resend the request, creating a new channel as needed.
+By this means we can limit the number of open channels to just those which are processing a request.)

 When a request is to be processed by a subtree of entities, the child sends a acquire message to the appropriate child entities.
 The acquire message does nothing, which blocks any further requests.
-On completion of the parent request, the request channel of the parent and all the acquired children are closed and reset to nil in the entity atoms.
+On completion of the parent request, the request channel of the parent and all the acquired children are closed and the entity atoms are reset to nil.